jonasgeiler/clockTube/README.md

 # clockTube
-A simple YouTube Client for Gameshell - Browse and view Videos directly on your Gameshell!
+A simple YouTube Client - Browse and view Videos directly on your Gameshell!

 ## Requirements